 Ordered under the Emergency War Program of 1940 she was laid down on 2 October 1941 at John Brown and Company, Clydebank, Scotland with Winston Churchill taking a keen interest in her.
 The largest and fastest warship in the Royal Navy, the 47,000-ton HMS Hood, had been sunk by Hitler’s Bismarck on 24 May 1941 with a profound effect on the British nation.
 Vanguard would be larger, and better.

 Displacing over 50,000-tons, she would be heavier than any German battleship ever built.
-Capable of over 30-knots, she could outrun all but the US Navy’s new Iowa-class fast battleships.
-Her armor, with the exception of the Iowa‘s and Japan’s Yamato-class, was the heaviest installed on the world’s oceans with improved splinter protection.
+Capable of over 30-knots, she could outrun all but the U.S. Navy’s new Iowa-class fast battleships.
+Her armor, except for the Iowas and Japan’s Yamato-class, was the heaviest installed on the world’s oceans with improved splinter protection.
 She did, however, have a throw back to the Hood and the battleships of the rest of the British fleet in the fact that she was designed to carry the same 1915-era BL 15 inch Mk I naval gun as her main armament.
-This same gun was fitted to the Queen Elizabeth, Revenge, and Renown class battlewagons (as well as the Hood herself).
+This same gun was fitted to Queen Elizabeth, Revenge, and Renown class battlewagons (as well as the Hood herself).
 With these HMS Vanguard could range to 33,550 yards (30,680 m) (1900-pound Mk XVIIB or Mk XXII streamlined shell at 30 degrees.

 With air attack an ever-increasing concern, she was fitted with over 70 40mm Bofors cannons.